This is our generations’ greatest question.

 What happens when Plan A is shredded like an old tax statement?

-This fear of settling swirls in your stomach like a blender turned on high, the expectations of the big life you envisioned pureed like a jar of baby food.
+The fear of settling swirling in your stomach like a blender turned on high, the expectations of the big life you envisioned pureed like a jar of baby food.

 To Settle or Not to Settle?

 Is it taking a job just to pay the bills?
 Is it moving in with your parents?
 Is it some external setback?